mjahmadi/jdate/README.md

 ```
 $ ./jdate
 ```

-To convert gregorian date to persian jalali date issue the following:
+To convert persian jalali date to gregorian date issue the following:
 ```
 $ ./jdate -g '1395-09-20'
 ```

-To convert persian jalali date to gregorian date issue the following:
+To convert gregorian date to persian jalali date issue the following:
 ```
 $ ./jdate -j '2016-12-20'
 ```

 To compare two different persian jalali date issue the following:
 [NOTE: The below command will return the bigger date]
 ```
-$ ./jdate -c '1395-09-10' '1396-08-06'
+$ ./jdate -c '1395-09-10:1396-08-06'
 ```

 To change the format of the output issue the following:
 ```
-$ ./jdate -f 'YY-MM-DD'
+$ ./jdate -f 'Y-m-d'
 ```

 Report bugs to mohammad.j.ahmadi@gmail.com

 Project home page: <https://github.com/MJAhmadi/jdate>